-Auto-scroll Speed controls the speed of auto-scrolling in number of lines per scroll step, available options are 1 to 10 lines.
-As an example, a setting of 4 will scroll up the text four lines per second.
+- Auto-scroll Speed Control the speed of auto-scrolling in number of lines per second.
+Available options are 1 to 10 lines per second.
+As an example, 4 will scroll the text at four lines per second. - Left/Right Key (Narrow mode) Change the function of the "Left" and "Right" buttons when the screen is in narrow mode (i.e. one screen per page).